JustynaGacek/PiTE_WC/README.md

 ## What is it for ?

-It is for people who are bored with standard implementation of wc program, if you like poorly tested implementations ( i mean beading edge technology) --- it's perfect for you
+It is for people who are bored with standard implementation of wc program, if you like poorly tested implementations ( i mean bleeding edge technology) --- it's perfect for you

 ## How can I help?